What We Do

 Giving to Conserve was founded with the aim of assisting plant and animal conservation efforts around the globe.
 Sadly, the world's rich biodiversity is in trouble, and our wildlife are facing an unprecedented amount of threats.
 We needed to act.

 As a sustainable brand, we wanted to give anyone the opportunity to buy high-quality jewellery and clothing without any worry of harming the environment.
 Not only do we plant trees and offset our carbon emissions, but 10% of all our profits are donated directly to organisations around the world, who work tirelessly to protect endangered species.
 This gives every purchase a new meaning, and YOU can make a real difference.
-Over the last two years we have worked with nine organisations and funded several release, rehabilitation and protection programmes for species such as the orangutan, sloth, koala and cheetah.
-Find out where we are currently donating funds and your impact below.
+Over the last three years we have worked with 13 organisations and funded several release, rehabilitation and protection programmes for species such as the orangutan, sloth, koala and cheetah.
+Find out who we are currently funding below.

 Oceanic Society